jnovotni/cloudforms-automate-object-creator/README.md

 Enter the desired instance name
 ```

-Enter the name of the instance
+Enter the name of the instance.

 ```
 Enter the desired instance name